NMC conducts tests of competence

-The NMC CBT is a multiple choice test and can be taken at any of the Pearson VUE test centre available in most countries around the world.
+The NMC CBT is a multiple-choice test and can be taken at any of the Pearson VUE test centre available in most countries around the world.
 Candidates will be given a short tutorial on how to use the computer before starting the examination.

 The CBT comprises of 120 multiple-choice questions.
 All questions are scored as correct or incorrect and there is no partial credit.
 The time limit for direct testing is four hours and this includes any breaks from testing, which are optional.
 To be successful in CBT an applicant should qualify the test with 68%.
-We provide organised NMC CBT preparatory materials for all the candidates enrolled with us.
+We provide organized NMC CBT preparatory materials for all the candidates enrolled with us.

-The NMC has taken continuous steps in the reducing the CBT fee.
+The NMC has taken continuous steps in reducing the CBT fee.
 The latest fee is £83 with effect from 7th October 2019.

 2) OSCE (Objective Structured Clinical Examination)

-It is a second test of competence conducted by NMC UK, where the examiners are putting the nurses to rigorous scrutiny to test their practical ability covering every aspect of their core field (Nursing).
-Most of the NHS trust hospitals in the UK would have dedicated OSCE training division with ample amenities like simulators, lab, mannequins, and instruments almost replicating an OSCE test centre, to enable the nurses to learn and practice and acclimatize about the test.
+It is the second test of competence conducted by NMC UK, where the examiners are putting the nurses to rigorous scrutiny to test their practical ability covering every aspect of their core field (Nursing).
+Most of the NHS trust hospitals in the UK would have dedicated OSCE training division with ample amenities like simulators, lab, mannequins, and instruments almost replicating an OSCE test center, to enable the nurses to learn and practice and acclimatize about the test.

-Hospitals will also have trainers and training support staffs to ensure every Pre-registered nurse is clear and confident to appear in the OSCE.
+Hospitals will also have trainers and training support staff to ensure every Pre-registered nurse is clear and confident to appear in the OSCE.
 They will also have syllabus & a pre-planned curriculum typically focusing on the OSCE preparations.

 Oxford Brookes University.

-University of Northampton.
+The University of Northampton.